jce-kehila-2026/kehila2026-team/docs/wiki_templates/Use-Case-Documentation.md

 - If no registrations exist → system displays “No participants registered”.
 - If saving fails → system shows an error and keeps previous attendance state.

-## UC8 – Send Notification
-**Primary Actor:** Admin (Staff Member)
-**Supporting Actors:** WhatsApp API, DB **Preconditions:** Admin is authorized.
-Recipients exist (registered participants).
-**Postconditions:** Notification status is stored (sent/failed).

-### Basic Flow:
-1. Admin selects an activity and clicks “Send Notification”.
-2. Admin chooses message type (confirmation / reminder / change / cancellation).
-3. The system builds the recipient list from DB.
-4. The system sends messages via WhatsApp API.
-5. The system logs results (sent/failed) in DB and shows a summary.

-### Exception Flows:
-- If WhatsApp API is unavailable → system shows “Service unavailable” and logs failure.
-- If some numbers are invalid → system sends to valid recipients and reports invalid ones.

-## UC9 – View Statistics
-**Primary Actor:** Admin (Staff Member)
-**Supporting Actors:** DB
-**Preconditions:** Admin is authorized.
-**Postconditions:** Statistics are displayed.

-### Basic Flow:
-1. Admin opens “Statistics”.
-2. The system shows stats such as:
-3. Number of registrations per activity
-4. Attendance rate
-5. Paid vs unpaid registrations
-6. Admin can filter by date range/activity.
-7. The system updates the view accordingly.

-### Exception Flows:
-- If there is no data → system displays “No data available”.
-- If DB is unavailable → system displays an error message.